Komalpreet101104/todoApp/README.md

 Useful VS Code extensions for your Ionic project:

-Ionic Extension Pack
+Ionic Extension Pack:
 Essential tools and snippets for Ionic development.

-Angular Essentials
+Angular Essentials:
 Angular snippets, TypeScript support, and better templates.

-Prettier
+Prettier:
 Automatic code formatting for clean and readable code.

-ESLint
+ESLint:
 Linting to catch errors and enforce code quality.

-HTML CSS Support
+HTML CSS Support:
 Autocomplete and linting for HTML and CSS.

-Path Intellisense
+Path Intellisense:
 Autocomplete for file paths in imports.